 Do you live in reality?
 Do you like to keep it real?
 Is reality only the world of the five senses?
 Or, is there an unseen reality that matters enough to affect the way we live in this world?

-Jesus relentlessly insisted on a connection between earth and heaven; between time and eternity; creation and God; finite and infinite; seen and unseen.
+Jesus relentlessly insisted on connections between earth and heaven; between time and eternity; creation and God; finite and infinite; seen and unseen.